operable/cog-book/cog-book/source/sections/installation_guide.rst

                     You'll need to ask a Cog administrator to fix this situation and to register your Slack handle.

 That’s because Cog doesn’t respond to people it doesn’t know about.

+Now you can move on to the section titled
-In the next section we’ll create a Cog user associated with your Slack user and give it some permissions, so you can start running some commands.
+`Creating a User and Running a Command`_ where we’ll create a Cog user associated with your Slack user and give it some permissions, so you can start running some commands.

 .. _installation_guide_hipchat: